akhunovaa/telegram-java-bot-api/README.md

 # Telegram Bot API SERVER on JAVA

 The Telegram Bot API SERVER provides a gRPC `(gRPC Remote Procedure Calls is an open source remote procedure call (RPC) system initially developed at Google in 2015.
-It uses HTTP/2 for transport)` API for creating [Telegram Bots](https://core.telegram.org/bots).
+It uses HTTP/2 for transport)` API for [Telegram Bots](https://core.telegram.org/bots).

 ## IMPORTANT